rfeinman/SK-regularization/README.md

 Once you've fitted the Gaussian distributions to the kernels from phase 1, you can now apply SK-reg to a new learning task in phase 2.
 To train the CNN on the new Phase 2 (10-way) classification task, cd to the `experiments/` directory and run the following command:

-    python silhouettes_phase2.py --mode=<reg mode> --alpha=<reg weight>.
+    python silhouettes_phase2.py --mode=<reg mode> --alpha=<reg scale>.

-where `<reg mode>` is one of either `l2` or `sk` and, and `<reg weight>` is a float specifying how much to weight regularization vs. classification loss.
+where `<reg mode>` is one of either `l2` or `sk` and, and `<reg scale>` is a float specifying how much to weight regularization vs. classification loss.
+This scale is multiplied by the original regularization weight (0.05) to get \lambda.
 With parameter `--mode=sk` you will apply SK-reg, using the Gaussian covariance matrices acquired from phase 1.
 With parameter `--mode=l2` you will apply baseline L2 regularization.
-The optimal regularization weights for `l2` and `sk`, determined via validated grid-search, are 4.29 and 2.57, respectively.
+The optimal regularization scales for `l2` and `sk`, determined via validated grid-search, are 4.29 and 2.57, respectively (\lambda values 0.214 and 0.129).

 ### Phase 2 Tiny Imagenet training